laMujerCoder/COP4610_ProcessAlgorithms/README.md

 # COP4610_ProcessAlgorithms

-Project objective: To learn more about OS scheduling through a hands-on simulation programming experience Implements the following 3 CPU scheduling algorithms
+Project objective: To learn more about OS scheduling through a hands-on simulation programming experience

+Implements the following 3 CPU scheduling algorithms
  Simulate and evaluate each with the set of eight processes below.
  Use any programming language.

-The program listing should be submitted with the report.
+Queues
 1. FCFS non-preemptive (partial results provided)
 2. SJF non-preemptive
 3. MLFQ
   Multilevel Feedback Queue (absolute priority in higher queues) Queue 1 uses RR scheduling with Tq = 5
   Queue 2 uses RR scheduling with Tq = 10
   Queue 3 uses FCFS

 All processes enter first queue 1.
 If time quantum (Tq) expires before CPU burst is complete, the process is downgraded to next lower priority queue.
 Processes are not downgraded when preempted by a higher queue level process.
 Once a process has been downgraded, it will not be upgraded.

 Assumptions:
 1. All processes are activated at time 0
 2. Assume that no process waits on I/O devices.